2024 webinars coming soon…

 Adapting their behavioral management techniques to help these patients feel comfortable in the dental setting.

-Challenges with gaining consent from adult patients who may not have capacity. - Apply
+Challenges with gaining consent from adult patients who may not have capacity.

 Their knowledge of potential challenges in treating this patient group to improve outcomes.